antwanaa/HCICode/README.md

 Wiring:
 - pin 2 of RIGHT to pin 1 or LEFT
 - pin 3 of RIGHT to pin 0 of LEFT

+libraries required:
+pyserial : to install do: pip install pyserial

+IMPORTANT: for GUI to work, the setting needs to be edited in the code.